11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 I ceased being able to eat and my weight started dropping

-in hospital, my weight reached 73 kilos and my hospital lung function test said
+period in hospital, my weight reached 73 kilos and my hospital lung function

 Margaret’s suffering was significantly increased by months